WheatonCS/Lexos/2_InTheMargins/Analyze/TopWords/topwords.md

 ### Built-in Options
 #### Standard Deviation
 1. __Tool Tip:__
-   Cull outliers by the standard deviation from the mean on a normal distribution (bell-shaped curve) of frequencies of all words.
+Choose outlier region: all defined by the standard deviation from the mean on a normal distribution (bell-shaped curve) of frequencies of all tokens.
-   * Use Top Outlier Only: Only compare words with rather high frequencies.
-2 standard deviations above mean.
+  1. Use Top Outlier Only: Only compare tokens with rather high frequencies: +2&#963; standard deviations above the mean.
-   * Use Non Outlier Only: Only compare words with not too high or too low frequencies.
-Within 2 standard deviations from Mean.
+  2. Only compare tokens with mid-range frequencies: frequences within +/-1&#963; around the mean.
-   * Use Low Outlier Only: Only compare words with rather low frequencies.
-2 standard deviations below mean.
+  3. Only compare tokens with rather low frequencies: +2&#963; standard deviations below the mean.

 2. __Tool Tip Extended:__

 3. __Example:__